themustafaomar/vue-middleware/docs/introduction.md

 For live demo please visit [https://vue-middleware-demo.vercel.app](https://vue-middleware-demo.vercel.app).

-For Demo source code please visist [our playground](https://github.com/themustafaomar/vue-middleware/tree/main/packages/playground).
+For demo source code please visit [our playground](https://github.com/themustafaomar/vue-middleware/tree/main/packages/playground).

 Out of the box it makes it super easy to handle Laravel roles and permissions without needing to set up a bunch of stuff using zero-config driver.